 - A path (required) each screen should be mapped to the URL path - A title (optional) the title of the action being tracked.
+It is possible to use slashes (/) to set one or several categories for this action.

 To automatically use the activity-stack as a path and activity title as a name, use the overloaded screen method: